 Over time, and after their growing phase, you can increase a Pitbull’s fitness level to become jogging or running companions.

-While some breeds, like the Labradoodle, excel at long-distance running, keep running with a Pitbull to a minimum of seven miles.
+While some breeds, like the Labradoodle, excel at long-distance running, it’s recommended to only run with a Pitbull for a maximum of seven miles.

 Running with your Pitbull too early can cause joint issues, so check with your veterinarian before starting.